hanshal101/hanshal101/content/blog/ebpf/introduction-to-ebpf.md

 will explore core BPF (Berkley Packet Filter) internals that are essential to understanding how eBPF operates under the hood.
 This journey will also include networking concepts, operating system principles, and computer architecture, all of which play a crucial role in making eBPF effective and powerful.
-Who should read this?: Everyone who's curious about eBPF and Linux Kernal.
+Who should read this?: Everyone who's curious about eBPF and Linux Kernel.

 ### What is eBPF?
 eBPF is a revolutionary kernel technology that allows developers to write